sgoel97/mira/README.md

-# mira
+# Mira

-wealth management software
+Software for building your personal wealth and financial knowledge